yixinglin/sobot-rimulator/readme.md

 Only displayed if the EKF SLAM is enabled in the configuration.
 - **Plot Slam Evaluation**: Plots a graph for every enabled SLAM algorithm displaying the accuracy of its estimations over the course of the simulation.
 Only displayed if the SLAM evaluation is enabled in the configuration.
+- **Plot Graph**: Plots a graph estimated by Graph-based SLAM algorithm displaying the pose-vertices representing the robot poses and landmark-vertices representing the landmark positions.
 ## Configuration

-The simulator can be configured by a variety of paramters.
+The simulator can be configured by a variety of parameters.
 The default configuration file is [config.yaml](config.yaml) where all parameters are documented.
-The configuration file [ekf_fast_skam_config.yaml](ekf_fast_skam_config.yaml) includes an extension of EKFSlam and FastSlam performs completely identical to the sobot rimulator of Michael Dobler.
+This file includes the EKF Slam, FastSlam, Graph based Slam, Occupancy mapping and A* path planning that can be enabled or disabled.
+The configuration file [config_ekf_fastslam.yaml](config_ekf_fastslam.yaml) includes an extension performing completely identical to the [sobot rimulator](https://collaborating.tuhh.de/cva9931/sobot-rimulator) of Michael Dobler.
 The configuration file [original_config.yaml](original_config.yaml) does not include any of the extensions made and performs completely identical to the original sobot rimulator.

 The most important parameters in terms of the SLAM algorithms are:

-- `motion_noise`: Specifies the motion noise used by the algorithm, in my thesis denoted as `R_t`.
+- `motion_noise`: Specifies the motion noise used by the algorithm, in Dobler's thesis denoted as `R_t`.
 The currently used motion noise is very low to reflect the very accurate motion of the simulated robot.
 Increasing the motion noise increases the region that the robot is estimated to be in.
-- `sensor_noise`: Specifies the motion noise used by the algorithm, in my thesis denoted as `Q_t`.
+- `sensor_noise`: Specifies the motion noise used by the algorithm, in Dobler's thesis denoted as `Q_t`.
 The currently used sensor noise is relatively high, so the robot currently rarely makes large modifications of its pose estimate based on sensor readings.
 - `distance_threshold`: Specifies a threshold to be used for the data association.
 Decreasing this value will increase the frequency of the SLAM algorithm considering a landmark as "new" instead of associating it with an encountered landmark.
 - The evaluation `interval` specifies the interval of simulation cycles after which the SLAM accuracy shall be evaluated.
 Low intervals can lead to performance problems.
 The SLAM evaluation can also be disabled entirely to further improve performance.
+- `frontend_interval` Specifies the interval of adding a pose-vertex.
+The lower the interval is, the better graph can be obtained by graph optimization.
+However, the graph will grow faster when smaller interval is applied, which can lead to performance problems during graph optimization
+- `optimization_interval` Specifies the interval of optimizing the graph.
+Small interval can lead to performance problems.
+However, large interval will lead to wrong data-association in case that the robot is moving with a noisy motor, because the current robot pose estimated by the motion model can't be corrected in time.

+The most important parameters in terms of the occupancy mapping and path planning algorithms are:
+- `resolution`: Specifies the resolution of the grid map estimated by occupancy mapping algorithm.
+The mapping algorithm can handle high resolution maps efficiently, but high resolution can lead to performance problems of the GUI while grids are being drawn on the frames
+- `heuristic_weight`: Determines how important the heuristic term is when planning a path from the robot position to the goal.
+If the value is 0, that means that heuristic term is not considered.

 Other interesting parameters are: